Stralsund Sights - Worth more than a Side Trip

 Stralsund is worth a Visit

-On our way back to the hotel Scheelehof we agree: this was not our last visit to Stralsund.
-Next time we take more time to see the monasteries, the museums, the Gorch Fock and of course the sea in front of the city.
-And maybe there will be some time to discover the culinary delights of the city and its surroundings?
+On our way back to the Hotel Scheelehof, we already agreed: it was not our last stay in Stralsund.
+Next time we take more time to look at the monasteries, the museums, the Gorch Fock and of course the sea in front of the city and the Stralsund beach.
+And maybe there is still a little time left to introduce us to the culinary delights of the city and its surroundings?
 There is a lot to see and do in Stralsund.
-Reason enough to spend several days in this city.
+Reason enough to stay here longer.

 Useful information for a trip to Stralsund